Closed Game

-The most important closed openings are in the Queen's Gambit family (White plays 2.c4).
+2.c4

-The Queen's Gambit is somewhat misnamed, since White can always regain the offered pawn if desired.
+The most frequent Closed Game is the Queen's Gambit, which is entered when White plays 2.c4, or later by transposition, often with 2.Nf3 and then 3.c4.
+The gambit is arguably misnamed, since White can always regain the offered pawn if desired.

 In the Queen's Gambit Accepted, Black plays ...dxc4, giving up the center for free development and the chance to try to give White an isolated queen pawn with a subsequent ...c5 and ...cxd4.
 White will get active pieces and possibilities for the attack.
-Black has two popular ways to decline the pawn, the Slav (2...c6) and the Queen's Gambit Declined (2...e6).
+Black has two popular ways to decline the pawn, the Slav Defense (2...c6) and the Queen's Gambit Declined (2...e6).
 Both of these moves lead to an immense forest of variations that can require a great deal of opening study to play well.
 Among the many possibilities in the Queen's Gambit Declined are the Orthodox Defense, Lasker Defense, the Cambridge Springs Defense, the Tartakower Variation, and the Tarrasch and Semi-Tarrasch Defenses.

 Black replies to the Queen's Gambit other than 2...dxc4, 2...c6, and 2...e6 are uncommon.
 The Chigorin Defense (2...Nc6) is playable but rare.

-The Symmetrical Defense (2...c5) is the most direct challenge to Queen's Gambit theory—Can Black equalize by simply copying White's moves?
-Most opening theoreticians believe not, and consequently the Symmetrical Defense is not popular.
-The Baltic Defense (2...Bf5) takes the most direct solution to solving the problem of Black's queen bishop by developing it on the second move.
+The Symmetrical Defense (2...c5) is the most direct challenge to Queen's Gambit theory, but most opening theoreticians believe that Black cannot equalize with it, and consequently it is not popular.
+The Baltic Defense (2...Bf5) develops Black's queen bishop early in order to avoid confining it behind a pawn after a later ...e6.
 Although it is not trusted by most elite players, it has not been refuted and some very strong grandmasters have played it.
 The Albin Countergambit (2...e5) is generally considered too risky for top-level tournament play.
-Similarly, the Marshall Defense (2...Nf6) is very rarely seen in grandmaster play, as most theoreticians consider it definitely inferior for Black.
+Similarly, the Marshall Defense (2...Nf6) is very rarely seen in grandmaster play, as most theoreticians consider it inferior for Black.